 Please remember, that the parameter 'number of concurrent calls' by default doesn't affect emergency type of calls.
-If you would like to change this behavior globally, you can set the config.yml option 'sems.sbc.skip_cpslimit_license_check_emergency' to 'no' (which is by default set to 'yes').
+If you would like to change this behavior globally, you can set the config.yml option 'b2b.sbc.skip\cpslimit\license\check\emergency' to 'no' (which is by default set to 'yes').
 Remember, by applying the changes the SEMS-B2B component will have to restart.

-15.2.
+16.2.
 How Licensing Works